LoganG-T/react-native-simple-project/README.md

 ## Useful commands

-`npm run test:unit` - To run all available unit tests `npm run lint` - To run linting against available files `npm run android` - To quick run an android build on a local emulator `npm run ios` - To quick run an ios build on a local simulator
+- `npm run test:unit` - To run all available unit tests
+- `npm run lint` - To run linting against available files
+- `npm run ts` - To run TypeScript checks against available files
+- `npm run android` - To quick run an android build on a local emulator
+- `npm run ios` - To quick run an ios build on a local simulator

+Note: ios may require manually adding the expo url when starting expo through the terminal to run on a simulator.